 - As per Fig-1, define 520 and 620 both as ANCHOR nodes with C-node as 521 and 621 respectively for checking of nozzle load.

-- Model equipment part from nodes 521 to 530 and 621 to 630 as rigid elements with the same temperature of piping up to centerline of header without weight.
+- Model equipment parts from nodes 521 to 530 and 621 to 630 as rigid elements with the same temperature of piping up to the centerline of the header without weight.

 - Then model header as node numbers 530 to 535, 630 to 635, and 530 to 630 with weight and temperature the same as piping (15 percent of total empty weight, total weight between 535 to 635).

 - Break the element 530 to 630 giving node 700 half of its length.

 - Model tube bundle with node 700 to 710 (rigid element) as per its length given in GA drawing with weight (70 percent of total empty weight) and give supports REST+ PTFE (0.1 FRICTION) at every one-meter distance along the bundle length.

 - Model 710 to 715, 715 to 720, 710 to 725, and 725 to 730 nodes as header elements with weight and the same average temperature of inlet and outlet.
 (15 percent of total empty weight, distribute in these two nodes).